Rev. Dr. C. Gray Norsworthy

 A graduate of the University of North Carolina at Chapel Hill and Union Presbyterian Seminary, Brian has previously served as an Associate Pastor for Youth and Young Adults in Denver, Colorado and most recently as Director for Christian Education and Youth at historic First Presbyterian Church in Salsbury, North Carolina.

-He and his wife Jessica have two children, Vincent and Gabriel, who Brian describes as "active, bright, inquisitive, clever, and kind."
+He and his wife Jessica have three children, Vincent, Gabriel, and Marshall.
 In their free time, the family enjoys hiking, swimming, traveling, or watching something from their embarrassingly large movie collection!

 Rev. Neal Kuhlhorst